Identification of MHD compressible modes in interstellar plasma with synchrotron emission polarization: The mode signature

 where $f^2(K)$ is the filter which includes the beam smoothing and high-pass filter for improving statistics\footnote{This filter is also used for mode identification, see below.} with the filtering scale $L_f$.
 The spectral window function $w_{fz}$ is defined as follows:

-According to Eqs. \ref{eq:fxx} and \ref{eq:fxy}, "theoretical" signatures consist of linear and quadratic terms\footnote{For observed signatures odd powers of turbulent magnetic field are relevant too, because ensemble averaging is not possible in this case (see Sect. \ref{sect:odd}).}.
+According to Eqs. \ref{eq:fxx} and \ref{eq:fxy}, "theoretical" signatures consist of linear and quadratic terms\footnote{For observed signatures odd powers of turbulent magnetic field are relevant too, because ensemble averaging is replaced with the spatial one in this case (see Sect. \ref{sect:odd}).}.
 The linear term is important because we expect it to dominate in the signal.
 It is also important that we can obtain analytic results in this case.
 We shall consider it in the next section.